Nadezhda Mandelstam: Later life

+In his memoirs of meeting Nadezhda Mandelstam in 1975, retired University of Kent lecturer Edward Greenwood describes her as paranoid and worried, in fear of KGB surveillance.
+She lived in a small ground-floor apartment in Moscow and had not travelled abroad for more than 15 years.
+She had no communication with abroad either, as she told Greenwood that no mail was allowed to reach her from either inside Russia or outside it.
 In 1976, Mandelstam gave her archives to Princeton University in the United States.

 In 1979, her heart condition deteriorated, and she took to her bed in early December 1980.
 Nadezhda Mandelstam died on 29 December 1980 in Moscow.
 The funeral was arranged in the Russian Orthodox rite, with the lying in state taking place on 1 January 1981, in the church of Our Lady of the Sign.
 She was buried on 2 January 1981, at the Kuntsevo Cemetery.